grafana/grafana-cloud-onboarding-helm-chart/README.md

 ## TODO

-- [ ] Name of the repo `grafana-cloud-onboarding-helm-chart` vs. name of the chart `grafana-cloud-collector` - pick one name for both?
 - [ ] Add a golden record test for Alloy CR
 - [ ] Documentation for values.yaml
 - [ ] More examples